 Collin County Defense Attorneys for Stalking

 Have you been arrested for or charged with stalking?
-Being convicted of this crime can result in serious penalties, and being labeled a stalker can have repercussions in your personal life.
+Being convicted of this crime can result in serious penalties.
+Being labeled a stalker can have repercussions in your personal life.

 At Rosenthal Kalabus & Therrian, we value your presumption of innocence and want to work with you to fight the charges against you and get them dropped if possible.
 Our Collin County domestic violence defense attorneys have decades of experience in jury trials on the side of both the prosecution and defense.
 This unique insight allows us to argue your innocence while knowing how to present your best case to judges and juries in Texas.